PhD in Fluid Dynamics

 **home**

 I am a lecturer (assistant professor) at the University of Leicester, studying the stability and transition to turbulence of shear flows.
-I use theoretical and numerical approaches.
+I use theoretical and numerical approaches on elementary flow models.

 I have a particular interest in flows with strong property variations, e.g. viscosity and density.
 Supercritical fluids and miscible fluids can exhibit such behaviours.
 In short, my research aims to to understand the mechanisms leading to turbulence in these flows.